kerkelae/disimpy/paper.md

 Carlo approach, e.g., [@hall:2009].
-The Monte Carlo method enables the use of complex and realistic tissue microstructure models, e.g., [@callaghan:2020], and can be significantly accelerated using GPU computing [@nguyen:2018; rafael:2020].
-Here, we present a GPU-accelerated dMRI simulator that enables a large amount of synthetic data to be generated on standard desktop and laptop computers without needing to access high performance computing clusters.
+The Monte Carlo method enables the use of complex and realistic tissue microstructure models, e.g., [@callaghan:2020], and can be significantly accelerated using GPU computing [@nguyen:2018; @rafael:2020].
+Here, we present Disimpy, a GPU-accelerated dMRI simulator that enables a large amount of synthetic data to be generated on standard desktop and laptop computers without needing to access high performance computing clusters.
+Disimpy is written in Python, making its source code very approachable to researchers with no prior experience in GPU computing.

 # Features